ICI3D/ICI3D.github.io/futures/shadow.md

 Surfing, breakfast at Knead, hike to Kalk Bay?, Bombay Chili dinner

 ## Monday 4 July

+SHADOW Papers - overview and input -> teams and tasks

 8:30-9:00 	Regroup / What is Science?
 * Goals for the day